OkuM1/OkuM1/README.md

 🔬 A university degree in biology and natural sciences complementing my technical expertise with a unique perspective.

-💻 Always making time for additional certifications like CS50!
+💻 Always making time for additional certifications!
+Completed: CS50,...